whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 Unhealthy cultures are essentially unable to heal.
 Returning to that baseline of mutual respect that humans find so fundamentally satisfying would radically threaten the status quo.
 Rulers and other authorities in positions of power would lose their ability to dominate and exploit everyone else.
 Thus unhealthy cultural patterns of deep disrespect continue.

-What are common ways that rulers and lower authorities block cultural healing, preventing people from building solidarity and collectively standing up to abusive authorities?
+What are common ways that rulers and lower authorities block cultural healing, preventing people from building solidarity and collectively stopping deep injustices?
 And how could people intentionally generate a culture to maximize solidarity and invite the best behavior out of everybody?

 ### Sabotaging Solidarity in Unhealthy Cultures